-For these assets, the Investment Boost deduction would only be available for expenditure incurred on or after 22 May 2025 in acquiring a new investment asset.
-This means that if expenditure crosses over the application date, only part of the expenditure would be eligible for the Investment Boost deduction.
+For these assets, the Investment Boost deduction is only available for expenditure incurred on or after 22 May 2025 in acquiring a new investment asset.
+This means that if expenditure crosses over the application date, only part of the expenditure is eligible for the Investment Boost deduction.

-Example 8: New investment assets that are not depreciable property2
+Example 10: New investment assets that are not depreciable property